Jan 4-7, 2015

 - 1954 - the French suffers defeat from the communists at the Battle of Dien Bien Phu prompting the signing of the Geneva Accords at the Geneva Conference (1954), giving North Vietnam its independence with Hanoi as its capital.
 This divided Vietnam between the communist North Vietnam and South Vietnam at the 17th Parallel.
 This also ended French involvement in Indochina.
 The US was not involved in the conflict yet but it sent military advisers to South Vietnam.

 - 1964 - the US alleged that North Vietnamese forces torpedoed US destroyers in an unprovoked attack at the now infamous, "Tonkin Gulf Incident".
 This was the start of the American military intervention into the Vietnam War that would last another 9 years.
 Hanoi was heavily bombed by the US.
 Decades later, Robert McNamara, then Secretary of State, admitted that the Gulf of Tonkin incident never happened.
-In short, it was the US's pretext to go into war.
+In short, the incident was the US's pretext to go into war.

 - 1975 - the US suffers defeat from the communists and withdraws completely from Vietnam.
 North and South Vietnam are unified under the communist rule